Chinese worldviews and China’s foreign policy

-In this Lowy Institute Analysis, Dr Merriden Varrall examines four key narratives that help explain the way that China acts in and interprets the world.
-Varrall argues that an understanding of these narratives provides a more nuanced guide to China’s aims and ambitions and can help to shape more effective responses to China, both in the short and long term.
+Four key narratives help explain the way that China acts in and interprets the world, providing a more nuanced guide to China’s aims and ambitions and helping to shape more effective responses to China.

 China’s growing assertiveness, particularly in the South China Sea, has resulted in greater scrutiny of Chinese intentions and led to a more intense debate about how the United States and its allies should respond.
 For some, the motives for China’s international behaviour are simply those of any emerging — or in China’s case, re-emerging — power.
 However, to gain a more nuanced understanding of what is motivating Chinese behaviour it is necessary to examine the narratives that underpin Chinese worldviews and China’s foreign policy behaviour.